till90/master-thesis/README.md

 ### Step 3 (wradlib_warps_translate): make readable raster data from .bin data
    Modules needed: wradlib, numpy, osgeo
    How it works: Use part of the script where all files located in single folder and creating osr objects is inside the for loop...
-Load .bin data from Step 2;   georeference with radolan projection and german grid (900 x 900) and reproject it to GK3 and save it as Gtif
+Load .bin data from Step 2;   georeference with radolan projection and german grid (900 x 900) and reproject it to GK3 and save it as Gtif.
+Doesent work in Gee it is deprojected i don't know why?
+But the radolan stereo projection works for now so take this

 #### Notes on Step 2 and 3: Some problems with doubled tared filez, in total script only solves 2009-2019 with some extra work outside the scripts.
 For 2006-2013 untar problem accures